Jefferson Cowie: Research and books

-Capital Moves: RCA’s Seventy-Year Quest for Cheap Labor
+Capital Moves: RCA's Seventy-Year Quest for Cheap Labor

-Cowie published his book, Capital Moves: RCA’s Seventy-Year Quest for Cheap Labor, in 1999.
+Cowie published his book, Capital Moves: RCA's Seventy-Year Quest for Cheap Labor, in 1999.
 The book was reviewed as "original and timely" and an "important book written with a clear scholarly and political objective".
 The book revolves around economic upheaval and class conflict and the effects of capital mobility for industrial relations.
 Tim Strangleman stated that "Capital Moves weaves its narrative through notions of class, gender, race, and nationality as capital plays off the inequalities within and beyond the American labour market".

 In a review, Federico Romero stated that "it does not take long to recognize an excellent book, and this is one".
 He further stated that "Cowie writes a complex story of capital migration, class formation, and social change."
 The book is also reviewed as "an important book that should be read by economists, historians, and indeed everyone interested in the making of modern world".

-Stayin’ Alive: The 1970s and the Last Days of the Working Class
+Stayin' Alive: The 1970s and the Last Days of the Working Class

 Cowie's book, Stayin' Alive: The 1970s and the Last Days of the Working Class was published in 2010 and received various awards along with media recognition.
 Richard Oestreicher from University of Pittsburgh stated that "the author poses big questions, imaginatively links material from what are usually separate topical specialties, and writes with considerable literary flair."
 According to Joseph A. McCartin, the book is "as smart and lively a history of American workers in this period as we will see for a long time".
-Robert Forran reviewed that "while the book is long and may not work in some academic settings, anyone interested in understanding why, during our recent national elections, candidates from the major political parties almost never uttered the words "working class," would do well to read Cowie's lively history."
+Robert Forrant reviewed that "while the book is long and may not work in some academic settings, anyone interested in understanding why, during our recent national elections, candidates from the major political parties almost never uttered the words "working class," would do well to read Cowie's lively history."

 In 2011, Cowie received the Merle Curti Award and the Francis Parkman Prize for Stayin' Alive.

 The Great Exception: The New Deal and the Limits of American Politics

-Cowie’s book, The Great Exception: The New Deal and the Limits of American Politics, which was published in 2016, is reviewed as "an engaging, thoughtful, provocative contribution" by American Politics, "one of the year's most important political books" by Washington Post; and as "a fresh, original look at a perennial historical conundrum" by Annals of Iowa.
+Cowie's book, The Great Exception: The New Deal and the Limits of American Politics, which was published in 2016, is reviewed as "an engaging, thoughtful, provocative contribution" by American Politics, "one of the year's most important political books" by Washington Post; and as "a fresh, original look at a perennial historical conundrum" by Annals of Iowa.

-Meg Jacobs stated that "Cowie’s book has triggered a timely debate and will be essential reading for anyone interested in the American past and present".
+Meg Jacobs stated that "Cowie's book has triggered a timely debate and will be essential reading for anyone interested in the American past and present".
 Another review stated the book as "slim, sweeping, and intentionally provocative volume", in which Cowie has asked the readers to "rethink one of the most deeply studied eras in American history: the New Deal".